pra-kum/kubernetes/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 For the sake of brevity, the API will be deployed to a kubernetes cluster running on local machine.
 It is assumed that "minikube" and "kubectl" are already installed and a local cluster is running.
-If not, kindly refer to the official kubernetes documnetation links mentioned below to quickly setup the environment:
+If not, kindly refer to the official kubernetes documentation links mentioned below to quickly setup the environment:
 * https://kubernetes.io/docs/tasks/tools/install-kubectl/
 * https://kubernetes.io/docs/tasks/tools/install-minikube/